-Pedestrian City designs and delivers mapping workshops as a tool for participatory engagement, inviting children and adults to engage in critical analysis and dialogue around pedestrian and public space issues in their neighbourhoods.
+Pedestrian City designed and delivered mapping workshops as a tool for participatory engagement, inviting children and adults to engage in critical analysis and dialogue around pedestrian and public space issues in their neighbourhoods.

-Workshops have been held in coordination with Hub for Action on School Transportation Emissions, Sustainable Cities, Prince of Wales Secondary, and the Vancouver Public Space Network.
+Workshops were held in coordination with Hub for Action on School Transportation Emissions, Sustainable Cities, Prince of Wales Secondary, and the Vancouver Public Space Network.